 And those in adult entertainment, gaming, cannabis, pharmaceutical products, and high-volume Amazon FBA businesses might be attracted to different banking jurisdictions altogether.

-By choosing an offshore banking jurisdiction that understand your client type (or business type) you are less prone to account closures and freezes.
+By choosing an offshore banking jurisdiction that understands your client type (or business type) you are less prone to account closures and freezes.
 This is because the bank and the banker understand your industry and are comfortable dealing with individuals from your industry.

 Another benefit of offshore banking is the ability to choose where you send specific transactions to and from.
 This is particularly important when dealing with high-risk transactions that could negatively impact your bank account.
 Negative impacts might include demanding significant supporting documentation, freezing your account for investigation, or shutting down your account altogether.

 Basically, a high-risk transaction is anything that can upset the bank or cut off access to your account.
-In other words anything that could potentially trigger an account freeze, disruption, or result in termination of the account.
+In other words, anything that could potentially trigger an account freeze, disruption, or result in termination of the account.

 By locking in the benefits of offshore bank accounts, you can spread your risk and ensure your most important banking relationships are never disrupted.
 In other words, you increase your optionality and can receive the money without risking bank accounts where you hold a substantial amount of your money.